darribas/quant_geog/notes/index.md

 # Discussion and questions

-## Questions and discussion
+## Questions

-* Questions
-* Discussion
+* If you have any more questions...

 # Credits

 ## Credits

-This set of slides is based on
+This set of slides is based on these

 * Arribas-Bel, D. 2014. "[A 1h. lecture on Quantitative Geography for second-year Geography students](http://darribas.org/quant_geog)"

 ## References
+* Fotheringham S., Brunsdon C., and Charlton M. 2000.
+Quantitative Geography: Perspectives on Spatial Data AnalysisQuantitative Geography: Perspectives on Spatial Data Analysis, Sage
 * Haggett, P. 2008. "[The Local Shape of Revolution: Reflections on Quantitative Geography at Cambridge in the 1950s and 1960s](http://onlinelibrary.wiley.com/doi/10.1111/j.1538-4632.2008.00731.x/abstract)," *Geographical Analysis*, 40, 336–352.
 * Murray, A. T. 2010. "[Quantitative Geography](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9787.2009.00642.x/abstract)," *Journal of Regional Science*, 50, 1, 143-163.
-* Add the missing reference!
+* Pidwirny, M. 2006. "[History of Physical Geography](http://www.physicalgeography.net/fundamentals/1e.html)" Fundamentals of Physical Geography, 2nd Edition.
+Date Viewed.

 ## License